 It must be stressed than different tagging programs have been conducted in the past in the Atlantic tropical Ocean.
-However, these programs were implemented during discontinuous periods of time, in specific areas (i.e., mainly in the Eastern Atlantic), in general within a monospecific assessment framework (the different ICCAT "Year Programs") and, even under the ICCAT coordination, by different national tagging teams.
+However, these programs were implemented during discontinuous periods of time, in specific areas (i.e., mainly in the eastern Atlantic), in general within a mono-specific assessment framework (the different ICCAT "Year Programs") and, even under the ICCAT coordination, by different national tagging teams.
 In most cases, the heterogeneous and limited results have had very little impact on stock assessments done by ICCAT scientists on Atlantic tropical tunas.

-The Committee recommends that a large scale comprehensive tagging program, covering the entire distribution of the 3 species of tropical tunas (yellowfin, skipjack and bigeye), be initiated as soon as possible (see Figure 1, at the end of the document for the spatial distribution of catches).
+The Committee recommends that a large scale comprehensive tagging program, covering the entire distribution of the three species of tropical tunas (yellowfin, skipjack and bigeye), be initiated as soon as possible (see Figure 1 for the spatial distribution of catches).